 Much like collecting and taking out the garbage, it’s a menial task that employers and their brokers complete simply because ERISA mandates it, and costly fines are involved if the Department of Labor notices these aren’t being done.

-While preparing plan documents and 5500s, we extract valuable information to create a sophisticated compliance calendar hyper-customized for each employer.
-Say goodbye to generic, irrelevant information the client must sort through.
+With every compliance service, we extract valuable information to create value-added products such as a sophisticated compliance calendar hyper-customized for each employer.
+Say goodbye to generic, irrelevant information brokers and employers must sort through.
 Hello helpful, specific, actionable guidance.

-We streamline processes, automate transactional tasks, leave complex analysis to experienced humans and upcycle your data into hyper-customized compliance calendars.
+We streamline processes, automate transactional tasks, leave complex analysis to experienced humans and upcycle your data into value-added products such as hyper-customized compliance calendars.

 All ERISAfire compliance services are integrated into the same software platform so each additional compliance project is easier to do, more precisely tailored and—most importantly—you have greater assurance that it’s done right.
 For you, our innovation means: